aravind-n/prep/assets/README.tmpl.md

 # {}

-This is a new cookbook scaffolded by `prep`.
+This is a new cookbook scaffolded by [prep](https://gitlab.com/aravind/prep).

 ## Getting Started